recursehex/Hybrid/docs/type_system/classes.md

 # Classes

 Hybrid supports classes that extend the struct model with member functions (methods), access modifiers, and formatter support for full object-oriented programming.
-Unlike structs, which are restricted to only member variables and constructors, classes allow you to define instance methods, static methods, and properties to create rich, encapsulated types.
-Classes continue to use value semantics by default, but add rules around initialization and visibility that mirror familiar behaviour while enforcing safer guarantees.
+Unlike structs, which are restricted to only member variables and constructors, classes allow you to define instance methods, static methods, and properties to create complex, encapsulated types.

 **Key distinction**: Use `struct` for simple data containers with fields and a constructor.
 Use `class` when you need methods, access control, static members, and full OOP capabilities.
-Classes may define multiple constructors, but each one must leave every instance field initialized before returning.

 ## Quick Example